FreeFem/FreeFem-doc/source/documentation/index.rst

 Documentation
 =============

-The fruit of a long maturing process, **freefem**, in its last avatar, **FreeFEM** , is a high level integrated development environment (IDE) for numerically solving partial differential equations (PDE) in dimension 1,2 3 and surface and line 3D.
+The fruit of a long maturing process, **freefem**, in its last avatar, **FreeFEM** , is a high level integrated development environment (IDE) to solve numerically systems of partial differential equations (PDE) in dimension 1,2 3 and surfaces embedded in a 3D domain and lines embedded in a 2D or 3D.
-It is the ideal tool for teaching the finite element method but it is also perfect for research to quickly test new ideas or multi-physics and complex applications.
+It is the ideal tool for teaching the finite element method but it is also perfect for research to quickly prototype and test new algorithmic ideas or solve multi-physics complex applications.

-**FreeFEM** has an advanced automatic mesh generator, capable of a posteriori mesh adaptation; it has a general purpose elliptic solver interfaced with fast algorithms, such as the multi-frontal method UMFPACK, SuperLU, MUMPS.
+**FreeFEM** has an advanced automatic mesh generator, capable of a posteriori mesh adaptivity; it has a general purpose elliptic solver interfaced with fast algorithms, such as the multi-frontal method UMFPACK, SuperLU, MUMPS etc.
 Hyperbolic and parabolic problems are solved by iterative algorithms prescribed by the user with the high level language of **FreeFEM**.
-It has several triangular finite elements, including discontinuous elements.
+It has several triangular or tetraedral finite elements, including discontinuous elements.
-Everything is there in **FreeFEM** to prepare research quality reports with online color display, zooming and other features as well as postscript printouts.
+Everything is there in **FreeFEM** to prepare research quality reports with online color display, zooming and other features as well as postscript printouts, from within or using an external application like paraview.

-This manual is meant for students at a Masters level, for researchers at any level, and for engineers (including financial engineering) with some understanding of variational methods for partial differential equations.
+This manual is meant for students at a Masters level or more, for researchers at any level, and for engineers (including financial engineering) with some understanding of variational methods for partial differential equations.

 .. rst-class:: fake-title